-For some newcomers, driving in Houston can be a little overwhelming.
-Setting aside the sheer size of the nation's fourth largest city, many visitors or recent transplants are taken off-guard by Houston's aggressive driving culture and unique vehicular vernacular.
-Whether you're visiting the city for a day or staying for an extended trip, knowing a few tips and pointers will help you navigate:
+For some drivers, navigating Houston can be a little overwhelming.
+Setting aside the sheer size of this Texas city, many visitors or recent transplants are taken off-guard by Houston's aggressive driving culture and unique vehicular vernacular.
+Whether you're visiting the city for a day or staying for an extended trip, knowing a few tips and pointers will help you navigate Houston swiftly and safely.

 Learn the Highways' Nicknames

 However, even if you exit the highway at the appropriate time, your GPS might still think you are on the highway when you merge onto a feeder road.
 Be sure to look ahead in your directions so that you don't miss your turn.
-Additionally, when approaching a stoplight while on the feeder, you might notice 2-3 turn lanes.
-The far left lane is almost always a U-turn lane and is handy... if you need to get back on the feeder going the other direction.
+Additionally, when approaching a stoplight while on the feeder, you might notice two or three turn lanes; the far left lane is almost always a U-turn lane and is handy if you need to get back on the feeder going in the opposite direction.

 Get an EZ Tag

-It can be challenging to get anywhere in the city without using one of Houston’s toll roads.
-Getting an EZ Tag is a good way to ensure you don’t get delayed or left fishing through your cup holders for change.
+It can be challenging to get anywhere in the city without using one of Houston’s toll roads, but getting an EZ TAG is a good way to ensure you don’t get delayed or left fishing through your cup holders for change.
 The EZ TAG Express mobile app is ideal for visitors because you don't have to purchase the sticker with embedded chip yet you still will have the benefits of driving the toll roads and making sure your tolls are paid.

 Watch the Weather

-Adjusting your speed and heightening your awareness of other drivers is just good practice -- regardless of what the weather is like.
+Adjusting your speed and heightening your awareness of other drivers is just good practice—regardless of what the weather is like.
 However, Houston has some particular challenges when it comes to torrential rain, weather delays, and road closures from flooding.

-- Look out for flooding.
-When it rains a lot in a short period of time, water can pool along the feeders, on on/off ramps and even on stretches of the freeway itself, and it can sometimes be difficult to tell how deep the water is.
+- Look out for flooding: When it rains a lot in a short period of time, water can pool on the feeders, on/off ramps, and even on stretches of the freeway itself.
+Additionally, it can sometimes be difficult to tell how deep the water is.
 If you don’t know, don’t risk it.
-If you can’t maneuver around the flooded area, turn around (if possible) or pull over and call for help.
+If you can’t maneuver around the flooded area, turn around (if possible) or pullover, and call for help.

-- Watch out for drivers who don’t adjust their driving to the conditions.
-Even in inclement weather, many drivers don’t lower their speed or tone down aggressive... driving maneuvers.
+- Watch out for reckless drivers: Even in inclement weather, many drivers don’t lower their speed or tone down aggressive driving maneuvers.
 Give yourself (and them) plenty of room, and be sure to lower your own speed to drive defensively in the rain.

 Take a Defensive Driving Class